1757 - French invasion of Hanover – Richelieu marches towards Saxony

 On November 9, at Merseburg, Duke Ferdinand got his British commission.
 He staid six more days in Magdeburg.

-In mid November, seeing that the Hessian and Hanoverian contingents were prevaricating, Richelieu assembled the corps of the Marquis de Villemure (30 bns and 30 sqns) and sent it to Lüneburg with orders to support Harburg, garrisoned by 2 bns of La Roche Aymon Infanterie, Wurtemberg Cavalerie and a detachment of artillery.
+On November 13, seeing that the Hessian and Hanoverian contingents were prevaricating, Richelieu assembled the corps of the Marquis de Villemure (30 bns and 30 sqns) and sent it to Lüneburg with orders to support Harburg, garrisoned by 2 bns of La Roche Aymon Infanterie, Wurtemberg Cavalerie and a detachment of artillery.
 The town had previously been supplied and fortified by M. de Pereuse.
 Meanwhile Richelieu remained at Brunswick ready to march to his left or right depending on the evolution of the situation; and Maillebois went to Duderstadt to make a junction with the Prince de Soubise and to prepare winter-quarters.

 On November 17, Villemeur started his march from Brunswick.
 The same day, Ferdinand arrived at Magdeburg.